zeyadusf/zeyadusf/README.md

 # 🎯 About Me :

-Hello, I am Zeyad El-Sayed, a machine learning engineer, I am a student at the Faculty of Computing and Artificial Intelligence, Benha University.
+Hello, I am Zeyad El-Sayed, I am machine learning engineer, I am a student at the Faculty of Computing and Artificial Intelligence, Benha University.
 I am interested in artificial intelligence and software engineering.
 I am a fast learner and love programming, coding, math and techniques.

 <!--social media-->
 <div align="center">